Moving to Sagres, Portugal

 We asked people in Sagres if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Sagres, it's considered rude to rush a meal.
 Portuguese people take their time to enjoy their food, so try not to hurry your dining experience.
 Avoid discussing politics and religion, as these topics can be sensitive and may lead to heated debates.
 It's considered impolite to interrupt someone while they're speaking.
 Wait for your turn to speak and listen attentively when others are talking.
 Don't be too loud or boisterous in public places.
 Portuguese people are generally reserved and appreciate quiet and calm behavior.
 Avoid being overly informal or familiar with people you've just met.
 Portuguese people tend to be formal and polite, especially with strangers.
 Don't expect businesses to be open during the afternoon siesta.
 Many shops and services close for a few hours in the afternoon, so plan your day accordingly.
 Avoid wearing beachwear or overly casual clothes in churches or other religious sites.
 Dress modestly and respectfully in these places.
 Don't forget to say "please" and "thank you".
 Portuguese people are polite and appreciate good manners.
 Avoid making negative comments about Portugal or comparing it unfavorably to other countries.
 This can be seen as disrespectful and offensive.
 Don't leave a mess behind when visiting beaches or other natural sites.
 Portuguese people take pride in their country's natural beauty and expect visitors to respect it.
 Avoid being late.
-Punctuality is valued in Portugal, so try to be on time for appointments and social gatherings," commented one expat who made the move to Sagres.
+Punctuality is valued in Portugal, so try to be on time for appointments and social gatherings," remarked one expat who made the move to Sagres.

 About the Author